telus/tds-core/guide/contributing/developer-guide.md

 Automated component versioning is facilitated by the [Conventional Commits specification](https://conventionalcommits.org/), so you must be deliberate when choosing the type of commit.
 For example, only use the "feat" type if you are adding a backwards-compatible feature to a component.

+Due to the subjectivity of versioning front-end components, keep these suggestions in mind when making conventional commits:

+* **Breaking changes** are removals of features such as props, changes that affect the [box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model), or dramatic changes in branding or appearance
+* **Minor changes** are new features, animations, props, or visual options
+* **Patches** are defect fixes that do not remove features, alter pixel dimensions related to the box model, nor add new features.
+If an intended feature was not working in a previous release, changing that feature to match the original design counts as a patch even if it affects the box model

 ```bash
 # Stage your files and make a commit using commitizen